apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getCurrencyPattern.md

 Quick Example
 -------------

-When the browser is set to the `en\_US` locale and the selected currency is United States Dollars, this example should display a popup dialog with text similar to the results that follow:
+When the browser is set to the `en\_US` locale and the selected currency is United States Dollars, this example displays a popup dialog with text similar to the results that follow:

     navigator.globalization.getCurrencyPattern(
       'USD',